Doing a MSc Thesis

 The main hand-in is clearly the Thesis, as explained above.

-However, you should alway also hand-in – or make available for download – the empirical material.
+However, relevant empirical material should also be handed in or made available for download.
 Examples of empirical material are:

-• Binary, executable application – which can be installed and run “out-of-the-box”.
+• Binary files, an executable application that can be installed and run “out-of-the-box”.

 • Dataset – a data set collected as part of a study.